European maritime exploration of Australia: Later exploration

-Investigator set sail for New Holland on 18 July 1801.
-Attached to the expedition was the botanist Robert Brown, botanical artist Ferdinand Bauer, and landscape artist William Westall.
-Due to the scientific nature of the expedition, Flinders was issued with a French passport, despite England and France then being at war.
-Flinders first sailed along the south coast to Sydney, then completed the circumnavigation of Australia back to Sydney.
+The Investigator sailed for New Holland on 18 July 1801.
+Attached to the expedition were the botanist Robert Brown, botanical artist Ferdinand Bauer and landscape artist William Westall.
+Because the expedition was scientific, Flinders was issued a French passport, despite England and France then being at war.
+Flinders first sailed along the south coast of Australia to Sydney, and then he completed the circumnavigation of the continent back to Sydney.